LinkedInLearning/continuous-integration-tools-4490242/ch1_self_hosted/01_03_teamcity/README.md

 ## Implement the Experimental Pipeline
 To implement the experimental pipeline in TeamCity, you will need to create a GitHub repo and add the exercise files.

-Then you'll create the project that implements the pipeline.
-After that, you'll attach a VCS root for the repo and update the project parameters.
+You'll start by creating the project that implements the pipeline.
+After that, you'll update the project parameters.

 And finally, you'll trigger the pipeline to deploy the sample applicaiton.